 To create an adapter that a

-.
-This adapter follows the view holder design pattern, which means that it you to define a custom class that extends RecyclerView.ViewHolder
+RecyclerView can use, you must extendRecyclerView.Adapter.
+This adapter follows the view holder design pattern, which means that it you to define a custom class that extends RecyclerView.ViewHolder.
+This pattern minimizes the number of calls to the costly findViewById method.

 Earlier in this tutorial, we already defined the XML layout for a